pratyushcrd/blocks-gallery-js/README.md

 > npm start
 ```

-Make the changes and raise a pull request
+Make the changes and raise a pull request.
-illinger image and pull in the necessary dependencies.
-Be sure to swap out `${package.json.version}` with the actual version of Dillinger.

 ### Todos

- - Write MOAR Tests
- - Add Night Mode
+ - Adding more animation
+ - Custom block shape support (aprt from rectangle boxes)

 License
 ----